Pool Care Guide

 Brush dead zones

-Brush corners, steps, and tanning ledges weekly.
-Run the pump 8–12 hours per day to turn over the full pool volume.
+Brush corners, steps, tanning ledges, and behind ladders at the start of each weekly cleaning.
+Run the pump 8–12 hours a day to turn over the full pool volume.

 05